Epic Guide: Overnight Acatenango Volcano Hike

 This included round-trip transportation to and from the volcano, a local guide, porters who carried everything and set up camp for us (all we had to carry were our own backpacks), entry to the national park, and four meals plus evening snacks.

 This is honestly one of the best value options out there.
 I know of other tour providers who charge more and don’t have porters, so you have to carry your own tent/sleeping bags.
-For this reason I think Tropicana Hostel is the best provider to book through.
+For this reason, check with your tour operator before you book your Acatenango overnight hike.

-Generally, a guided tour will run you between $40 and $100 depending who you book through.
-(But make sure to see exactly what is included before you book!)
+Generally, a guided tour will run you between $60 and $120 depending who you book through.
+But make sure to see exactly what is included before you book!

-Note: If you book through Tropicana Hostel, go there in person to make the booking because the prices on their website are higher than what they actually are.
+If you book through Tropicana Hostal, go there in person to make the booking because the prices on their website are higher than what they actually are.

 How Long Does It Take?